Mixed-integer linear programming approaches for tree partitioning of power networks: Preliminaries

-A \textit{$k$-partition} of $G$ is the collection $\calP = \{ \calV_1, \calV_2, \dots, \calV_k \}$ of $k$ non-empty, disjoint vertex sets $\calV_1, \calV_2, \dots, \calV_k$ called \textit{clusters} such that $\bigcup_{i=1}^k \calV_k = V$.
-We denote by $\nodeset{k} = \{1, 2, \dots, k\}$ the set of integers from $1$ to $k$.
-Given a partition $\calP$, a line $(i,j) \in E$ is called an \textit{internal edge} if both $i$ and $j$ belong to the same cluster and \textit{cross edge} otherwise.
-The \textit{reduced graph} $G_\calP$ is the graph whose vertices are the clusters in $\calP$ and where an edge is drawn for each cross edge connecting two different clusters.
-See Figure~\ref{fig:reduced_graph} for an example.
-Note that the reduced graph is allowed to have multiple edges between two vertices, hence it could be a multigraph.
-We say that $\calP$ is a \textit{tree partition} of $G$ if the reduced graph $G_\calP$ is a tree.
-In this case, each of the cross edges in the reduced graph $G_\calP$ corresponds to a \textit{bridge} or \textit{cut-edge} of network $G$.
+Given a partition $\calP$ of the graph $G$, the corresponding \textit{reduced graph} $G_\calP=(K, E_{C}(\calP))$ is the graph whose vertices are the clusters in $\calP$ and where an edge is drawn for each cross edge connecting two different clusters (see Figure~\ref{fig:reduced_graph}).
+Note that it is possible for the reduced graph to have multiple edges between two vertices, and thus to be a multigraph.
+We say that $\calP$ is a \textit{tree partition} of $G$ if the corresponding reduced graph $G_\calP$ is a tree.
+The cross edges of a tree partition are automatically cut-edges for the graph $G$.

+In general, a graph $G$ admits multiple tree partitions, including the trivial one where all nodes are in the same cluster.
+There is a unique tree partition that is maximal by inclusion~\cite{Guo2018}.
+We refer to this as the \textit{irreducible tree partition}.